Conferences

-Join your university in NCPA Conferences and battle for Nationals bids, prize money, and top rankings.
+Join your university in Conferences and battle for Nationals bids, prize money, and top rankings.

 League Style Play